 - assessing the financial reports of organisations and their branches

-- assessing the annual returns of organisations
+- assessing the annual returns of organisations and notifications of change

 - assessing the disclosure statements of organisations and their branches